 Ginny took his hand and put it on her elbow.
 "I'll take you there and show you."

-"No, first tell me what you did."
+"No, just tell me what you did."

 She saluted, but Harry glared at her.
 "Okay, okay!
 I'll be good," she giggled.